jakirhussainp7/captainjak/content/about.md

 My name is Captain jaK.
 I have a zeal for IT Security & Technology, I love learning.
 After almost 7+ years of working knowledge and involvement in esteemed roles of Govt. projects and the Fintech sector.
 Specializes in **Cyber Law** and many industry-standard Security certifications.
 I am a part-time **OSINT** researcher and full-time Security & Privacy Activist.
 Cybercrime investigation strategies, Open Source Software patron.

-` A Nihilist, Centrist and a noob blogger `
+` Minimalist, Nihilist, Centrist and a Surfer `

 I invite you to further look into my work by perusing this website, read blog posts, and professional services in the top right corner.
 Contact me using the provided channels.